udemy/js-tooling/packages/eslint-plugin-udemy/rules/udlite-import-disallow/README.md

-# UDLite Import Blacklist
+# UDLite Import Disallow

-`udemy/udlite-import-blacklist` blacklists certain imports in UDLite files, i.e. files in a udlite/ directory.
-In general, UDLite blacklists:
+`udemy/udlite-import-disallow` disallows certain imports in UDLite files- see eslint-plugin-udemy/helpers/is-udlite-file.js.
+In general, UDLite disallows:

 - UDHeavy base-components, in favor of UDLite base-components.
 - most third-party libs that UDHeavy uses, in favor of smaller alternatives (in terms of JS size).